derektata/svg2svelte-rs/README.md

 # svg2svelte-rs

-easily turn a svg file into a [svelte] component, rewritten in rust
+Easily turn an SVG file into a Svelte component, Rewritten in Rust.

 ## How it works